-Response: Operatives were conscious of areas where cross contamination occurred.
+Response: Operatives were conscious of areas that cross contamination occurred.
 The targeting of specific areas and residents remained ongoing.
 Operatives continued to issue red tags and refused to collect contaminated waste.
-One bin of contaminated waste could contaminate the entire lorry load.
+One load of contaminated waste could contain contaminate the entire lorry load.